BrunoZell/CollectiveIntelligence/litepaper.md

 Note on credible commitments: A declaration does not guarantee the committer to actualy do the action as declared.
 Commitments may come with a stake, reputation, or insurance to make it more credible to others, although the fundamental mechanism does not force any of it.
 It is assumed that people tend to pull through with their commitments to avoid sanctions of others (=change of other ppls actions that the faulty committer may not like) while keeping the economic balance on the economies they are part of.

-### Network of Subjects and Objects

-Each account keeps track of: balances, resource consumption, wants, commitments, action traces

-### Operations

-commitments and work; instatiations of commitment schemes with actual people and things commiting to offering a service.

-## Ask Economy
+## Production

-Economists teach that money has three functions, not one.
+Economists teach that money has three functions:

 - It is a means of exchange: it lets you confer power to others.
 - It is a store of value: it lets you delay the exercise of power in time.